ianpetrarca/hen-model-aframe-component/README.md

-# hic et nunc 3D Model Aframe Component
+# Hic et nunc 3D Model Aframe Component

 ### Use 3D Models from [hic et nunc](hicetnunc.xyz/) in your Aframe WebXR Scenes!
 #### hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
 This Github repo is a guide for using user-created 3D Models in WebXR experiences using [Aframe](https://aframe.io).